 The teaspoon is a common measurement of ingredients used in cooking and baking.

 Teaspoon is equivalent to 0.16 fluid ounce, 1/3 of a tablespoon or 5 mL.
 A teaspoon is abbreviated in recipes as “tsp,” “tsps” or just the lower case “t”.
-Teaspoons are used to measure dry ingredients like dried herbs and spices, baking powder, baking soda and cream of tartar, but they can also be used to measure liquids like pure vanilla extract, honey, maple syrup, mustard and mayonnaise.
+Teaspoons are used to measure dry ingredients like dried herbs and spices, baking powder, baking soda and cream of tartar.
+They can also be used to measure liquids like pure vanilla extract, honey, maple syrup, mustard and mayonnaise.

 What is a Tablespoon